yapily/jose-cli/README.md

-# jose-jwkset-cli
+# JOSE CLI
-Manage your jwksets via a CLI
+CLI based on the standard JOSE, to help you manipulate JWTs and JWKs